 In Illinois, the Chapter held its first meeting in January.
 Despite bad weather there were 20 passionate people there.
-Together the group strategized the best way to reach out to their representatives and which priorities they wanted to push forward.
-They have a clear plan to mobilize Chapter members when bills come to a vote.
+Together the group strategized the best way to reach out to their representatives and which priorities they wanted to focus on as a Chapter.
+They have a clear plan to mobilize Chapter members.
 Representative Will Guzzardi from the Chicago area is chairing a committee investigating prescription drug prices and is supportive of transparency legislation.To date, four bills have been put forward in the State of Illinois (HB 0891, HB 1441, HB 0053 and HB 0156), with more expected soon.
 The Chapter Leader, Clair, has been excellent about seeking out partnerships, building coalitions, and creating resources as and when there is a need.
 These resources are then shared with all Chapter Leaders to use in their own activities.

 Although the New York Chapter was only officially formed a few short months ago, the group has held both an in-person meeting, and online meeting.
 The in-person meeting in Brooklyn, was full of patients with passion, commitment, and hope.
 Lauren, the Chapter Leader, told us that the group had an open discussion about their personal experiences about living with diabetes.
 At the heart of every discussion was a common theme: accessibility and affordability of insulin.
 The group discussed similar topics to the Iowa Chapter, and agreed that there must be policy change to ensure every citizen is guaranteed affordable access to insulin for their entire life.